hazemoalhalabi-ui/SAGAI/README.md

 3. **Run the full pipeline** to generate visual scores and thematic maps for your city or neighborhood.

 Each module is independent and can be customized or reused for different spatial tasks.
 > ⚠️ **In case of issues or questions**, refer to the detailed [module notices](#-workflow-overview) for each component.
 These include setup guidance, version info, and usage tips.
-A full list of Python packages and versions is provided for Module 3 in [requirements_sagai.txt](https://github.com/perezjoan/SAGAI/blob/main/requirements_sagai_module_3_v1-0.txt).
-Use it to replicate the working environment if compatibility issues arise in the future.
+A full list of Python packages and versions is provided for Module 3 in [requirements_sagai.txt](https://github.com/perezjoan/SAGAI/blob/main/requirements_sagai_module_3_v1-0.txt)—use it to replicate the working environment or troubleshoot compatibility issues in the future.
 ---

 ## 📦 Predefined Scoring Tasks